-"Remembering 2 Things Will Prepare You for Every Challenge Ahead" by Margaret Renkl.
-[An essay adapted from an address delivered in May at the University of the South.]

-"Life is in the Transitions" and "The Search: Finding Meaningful Work in a Post-Career World" by Bruce Feiler.
-[A guest on 1A focusing on commencement addresses.]
+- "Remembering 2 Things Will Prepare You for Every Challenge Ahead" by Margaret Renkl. - ☐ [An essay adapted from a commencement address at the University of the South.] - □ "Life is in the Transitions" and "The Search: Finding Meaningful Work in a Post-Career World" by Bruce Feiler. - ☐ [A guest on 1A focusing on commencement addresses.]